by Catherine Watts

 Technology is transforming everything from marketing to museums.
 Bringing interactive narratives that immerse and encourage public participation.

-With these forays into the mixture of tech and art, today’s artists are enabled to push creative boundaries.
+With these forays into the mixture of tech and art, today’s artists are pushing to other creative boundaries.
 For this reason, it allows artists to be more expressive and relatable art.

 Interactive art is an art that is controlled or manipulated by viewers or environment.
 It is increasing in popularity across the nation and the globe.